 July 11, 2022 – Todd Harper is sworn in by FHFA Director Sandra Thompson to serve a full term as on the Board.

-July 21, 2022 – The NCUA Board approves a proposed rule (opens new window) that would require a federally insured credit union to notify the NCUA as soon as possible but no later than 72 hours after they reasonably believe that a reportable cyber incident has occurred.
+July 21, 2022 – The NCUA Board approves a proposed rule that would require a federally insured credit union to notify the NCUA as soon as possible but no later than 72 hours after they reasonably believe that a reportable cyber incident has occurred.

 July 21, 2022 – The NCUA Board approves a final rule that changes the asset threshold for assigning federally insured credit unions to ONES’s supervision to $15 billion or more in assets.

 Sept.
-22, 2022 – The NCUA Board unanimously approves a proposed rule (opens new window) that would amend the standard federal credit union bylaws on when a credit union member may be expelled for cause.
+22, 2022 – The NCUA Board unanimously approves a proposed rule that would amend the standard federal credit union bylaws on when a credit union member may be expelled for cause.

 Sept.
-22, 2022 – The NCUA Board unanimously approves a proposed rule (opens new window) that would extend the regulatory capital treatment of grandfathered secondary capital to eligible low-income credit unions participating in the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) or in other federal programs.
+22, 2022 – The NCUA Board unanimously approves a proposed rule that would extend the regulatory capital treatment of grandfathered secondary capital to eligible low-income credit unions participating in the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or in other federal programs.

 Oct.
 17, 2022 – The NCUA returns to onsite operations following the COVID-19 pandemic.

 Oct.
-20, 2022 – The NCUA Board unanimously approves the NCUA’s new enterprise risk appetite statement (opens new window), which provides guidance on the amount of risk the agency is willing to undertake in pursuit of its objectives.
+20, 2022 – The NCUA Board unanimously approves the NCUA’s new enterprise risk appetite statement, which provides guidance on the amount of risk the agency is willing to undertake in pursuit of its objectives.